whyjz/GLAFT/doc/reference.md

 Construct an experiment to calculate velocity map benchmarking metrics.

-    vxfile:        str, geotiff file path (must contain only one band and use meters as the geotransform unit)
+    vxfile:        str, Vx raster file path
+                        (single band with meters as the geotransform unit)
-    vyfile:        str, geotiff file path (must contain only one band and use meters as the geotransform unit)
+    vyfile:        str, Vy raster file path
+                        (single band with meters as the geotransform unit)
-    wfile:         str, goetiff file path (as weight)
+    wfile:         str, weight raster file path [Optional]
     static_area:   str, static area (shapefile) file path
     on_ice_area:   str, on-ice area (shapefile) file path
     nodata:      float, nodata value in the provided geotiff.
 NOT FULLY IMPLEMENTED YET.
     velocity_unit: str, velocity unit to be shown on the result plots.
     thres_sigma: float, selected thresholding z values.
     kde_gridsize:  int, grid size used for evaluating a crude KDE surface (larger value means a faster but less precise process)

 #### `Velocity.static_terrain_analysis(plot=None, ax=None)`

 Perform the static terrain analysis and calculate the correct-match uncertainty.

-    plot: None for no plot; "full" for plotting the results in the full extent; "zoomed" for plotting the results in the zoomed extent.
+    plot: None for no plot;
+          "full" for plotting the results in the full extent; "zoomed" for plotting the results in the zoomed extent.
-    ax: matplotlib.axes object to be visualized when plot is not set to None.
+    ax:   matplotlib.axes object to place the plot.

 #### `Velocity.longitudinal_shear_analysis(plot=None, ax=None)`

 Perform the longitudinal strain rate analysis and calculate the associated metrics.

-    plot: None for no plot; "full" for plotting the results in the full extent; "zoomed" for plotting the results in the zoomed extent.
+    plot: None for no plot;
+          "full" for plotting the results in the full extent; "zoomed" for plotting the results in the zoomed extent.
-    ax: matplotlib.axes object to be visualized when plot is not set to None.
+    ax:   matplotlib.axes object to place the plot.

 #### `Velocity.plot_full_extent(ax=None, rect=None, metric: int=1, **pt_style)`

 Plot the analysis results in the full extent.

-    ax: matplotlib.axes object to be visualized when plot is not set to None.
+    ax:       matplotlib.axes object to place the plot.
     rect:     style of the rectanglar box indicating the correct match area.
               If None, the plot uses thick red line as default.
-See Velocity.create_rectangle_patch
+              See Velocity.create_rectangle_patch for details.
     metric:   which metric to be plotted.
+              1 for static terrain;
-1: static terrain; 2: along-flow strain rate.
+              2 for along-flow strain rate.
     pt_style: point style passed to plt.scatter.

-#### `Velocity.plot_zoomed_extent(self, ax=None, rect=None, base_colormap=None, metric: int=1, **pt_style)`
+#### `Velocity.plot_zoomed_extent(ax=None, rect=None, base_colormap=None, metric: int=1, **pt_style)`

-Plot the analysis results in the zoomed extent (focusing on the correct-match area).
+Plot the analysis results in the zoomed extent focusing on the correct-match area.

-    ax: matplotlib.axes object to be visualized when plot is not set to None.
+    ax:       matplotlib.axes object to place the plot.
     rect:     style of the rectanglar box indicating the correct match area.
               If None, the plot uses thick red line as default.
-See Velocity.create_rectangle_patch
+              See Velocity.create_rectangle_patch for details.
     base_colormap: colormap for showing the KDE probability distribtuion.
               If None, the default (cramericm.bamako_r) is used.
     metric:   which metric to be plotted.
+              1 for static terrain;
-1: static terrain; 2: along-flow strain rate.
+              2 for along-flow strain rate.
     pt_style: point style passed to plt.scatter.

 #### `Velocity.create_rectangle_patch(var_x, var_y, **rect_style)`